tylertian123/engsci-notes/2024_winter/ece353_sys_software/lec9.md

 ### Shortest Remaining Time First (SRTF)

-* Adapts SJF to wor for preemptions
+* Adapts SJF to work for preemptions
 * Any time a new process arrives, the process with the least remaining runtime gets switched to and executed
 * Further reduces waiting time compared to SJF but again impractical